TaleirOfDeynai/nai-context-userscript/README.md

 And the NovelAI devs are also completely free to change their entire private API if they want, breaking this entirely.
 I'll try to keep up as long as I have interest and the ability, but until they get their official scripting API going, there is just this annoying maintenance overhead we're all going to have to cope with.

+#### Can I see how my entries are scoring with the weighted-random selection?

+You can enable debug logging in the [configuration options](#configuration-options) and open your browser's dev console, usually with the F12 key.
+You should see a "Console" tab somewhere; this is where the debug information will be logged.

+Go to your story in NovelAI, open the "Advanced" tab in the right sidebar, and hit the "Current Context" button.
+This will trigger the context builder and spew information onto the console.

+Look for log entries prefixed with `[Weighted Selection: <Root>]` or similar (it may say something besides `<Root>` if you're using sub-contexts).
+Entries that qualify for random selection will be presented with their score at the time they were selected:

+`[Weighted Selection: <Root>] Selected "Taleir - Description" with score 30.94.`

 ## Comment Searching

 By default, NovelAI removes comments before the keywords are applied to activate your entries.
 This user-script provides an option to allow comments to remain during the keyword search and remove them prior to insertion.

+This is enabled by default.
+Open the [configuration menu](#how-do-I-access-the-configuration-menu) and use the Activation → Search Comments option to enable or disable the feature.

 If you enable key-relative insertion and the match is removed because it was inside a comment, it will become relative to the nearest text that still exists instead.
 This is unlike matches that are removed due to trimming.